pojibuh/DynaORM/README.md

 ## Features

+  * Intuitive API with similar core features to ActiveRecord::Base

   * Both follows traditional 'convention over configuration' mentality for associations, and allows users to place their own names.
-An example is the belongs_to method
+An example is the belongs_to method, which uses `define_method` to structure a query that returns the instances of a class connected to the one it was called on
   ```Ruby
   module Associatable
     def belongs_to(name, options = {})